Other related deaths

 Regenesis Health Travel Limited

-Concerns summary Health tourism company failed to adequately assess patient fitness for surgery abroad, using unclear pre-assessment questions.
+Concerns summary (AI summary) Health tourism company failed to adequately assess patient fitness for surgery abroad, using unclear pre-assessment questions.
 There was no investigation into the operating table death, and embalming and medical reporting were inadequate.

 Mizanur Rahman